alexwaweru/Design-Patterns-in-Python/README.md

 and Football are concrete classes that extend Game and override its methods.
 TemplatePatternDemo, our demo class, will use Game to demonstrate use of template pattern.

+## 3. Proxy
+#### Description
+Proxy pattern provides a surrogate class that you use in your code.
+The real class that does the work is hidden behind this surrogate class.
+Proxy is used for fronting an implementation.
+This is important when the access to an object should be controlled or additional functionality should be provided when accessing an object.

+#### Implementation